SwiftGGTeam/the-swift-programming-language-in-chinese/Sources/TSPL/TSPL.docc/ReferenceManual/Statements.md

 # Statements

-Structure groups of expressions, and control their behavior.
+Structure groups of expressions and control their behavior.

 In Swift, there are three kinds of statements: simple statements, compiler control statements, and control flow statements.